jstedfast/MimeKit/README.md

 In the top-level MimeKit directory, there are a number of solution files; they are:

-* **MimeKit.sln** - includes projects for .NET 4.5, .NETStandard, PCL (Profile7 and Profile111),
+* **MimeKit.sln** - includes projects for .NET 4.5, .NETStandard, Xamarin.Android, and Xamarin.iOS
-  Xamarin.Android, and Xamarin.iOS as well as the unit tests.
+  as well as the unit tests.
 * **MimeKit.Mobile.sln** - includes only the Xamarin.Android and Xamarin.iOS projects.
 * **MimeKit.Net45.sln** - includes only the .NET 4.5 project and the unit tests.